 A New Flynn for a New Century

-Having successfully completed a 10-year strategic plan and two successive capital campaigns, the Flynn "reopened" as a comprehensive performing arts center, renamed the Flynn Center of the Performing Arts, in September 2000.
+Having successfully completed a 10-year strategic plan and two successive capital campaigns, the Flynn "reopened" as a comprehensive performing arts center, renamed the Flynn Center for the Performing Arts, in September 2000.
 The Flynn Center incorporated two performance venues—the original theater, fully restored to its Art Deco splendor, and FlynnSpace, a small performance setting that has significantly expanded the Flynn's programming options.
 FlynnSpace has provided a home for the Vermont Stage Company and become the community's venue of choice for intimate live theater, performance art, jazz, acoustic music, comedy performance, and more.
 Patrons now enjoy an expanded Flynn Center that includes beautiful education and dance studios housing year-round FlynnArts classes in music, theater, and dance for children and adults; a greatly enlarged main theater lobby; a visual arts gallery; and additional administrative and support spaces.

 In 2000, the Flynn became the only organization in the country to receive millennial grants from both the Ford Foundation (for programming leadership) and the Doris Duke Charitable Foundation (for jazz programming).
 These awards included five years of programming support and challenge grants for an endowment.
 The Flynn's Endowment Campaign helps to sustain excellence in programming and support the care of our facilities.